NVIDIA-RTX/RTXNTC/docs/TextureSetFile.md

 - `width`: int, required
 - `height`: int, required
-- `arraySize`: int, required, number of array layers in the image
-- `view`: int, required, index of the `BufferView` object with the image data
+- `layerViews`: array of int, required, indices of the `BufferView` objects with the image data, one per latent texture layer

 ### `ColorMip` object